lyndon025/playtested/src/content/article/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends-warhammer-40000-darktide-review
+title: 'Shoot and smash the hordes of chaos with friends | Warhammer 40,000: Darktide Review'
+game: 'Warhammer 40,000: Darktide'
 description: 'From the makers of the amazing Warhammer: Vermintide series comes another game, now set 40,000 years into the future: Warhammer 40,000: Darktide.
 This only means stuff like Guns and Chainswords are now available in your arsenal.
 The gameplay style that started with Left 4 Dead, the first person melee combat perfected by Vermintide, is now circling back to using guns again with Darktide.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-0.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-1.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-2.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-3.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-4.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-5.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-6.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-7.avif
+  - /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-8.avif
 pubDate: 2022-12-01
 tags:
   - action
   - adventure
   - indie
   - pc
   - racing
   - shooter
   - taptap
   - warhammer-40000-darktide
-- xbox series
+  - xbox-series
 thumb: /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-0.avif
-title: 'Shoot and smash the hordes of chaos with friends | Warhammer 40,000: Darktide Review'
-game: 'Warhammer 40,000: Darktide'
-gallery:
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-0.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-1.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-2.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-3.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-4.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-5.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-6.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-7.avif
-- /images/reviews/legacy/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-8.avif
 ---

 From the makers of the amazing Warhammer: Vermintide series comes another game, now set 40,000 years into the future: Warhammer 40,000: Darktide.
 This only means stuff like Guns and Chainswords are now available in your arsenal.
 The gameplay style that started with Left 4 Dead, the first person melee combat perfected by Vermintide, is now circling back to using guns again with Darktide.

 Right off the bat I’m gonna say that Darktide feels like a reskin of Vermintide, and that’s not a bad thing.
 The Vermintide series is phenomenal and “porting” it to the 40k universe was pretty much expected as soon as the Vermintide series took off..